The Age of Uncertainty: Reception

 The leader of the British Conservative Party, Margaret Thatcher, and Keith Joseph objected to the screening of the series by the BBC as they perceived it too biased for a state-run TV station.
 Milton Friedman was brought over from Chicago to lecture against Galbraith's economic viewpoints with Nicholas Kaldor opposing him.
-The Daily Telegraph and The Spectator, publications associated with the Conservative political party, dismissed the series whilst the Financial Times and New York Times viewed it positively.
+The Daily Telegraph and The Spectator, publications associated with the Conservative political party, dismissed the series, while the Financial Times and The New York Times viewed it positively.
 Milton Friedman presented his own response to Galbraith in his series Free to Choose.

 Along with his other works Economics and the Public Purse and Money, The Age of Uncertainty reinforced Galbraith's stature as a major American economist who upheld and championed traditional Keynesian economics as opposed to the more free market and liberal economic theories of Milton Friedman.